bonigarcia/webdrivermanager/README.md

 	}

-Notice that simple adding ``ChromeDriverManager.setup();``, WebDriverManager is going to magic:
+Notice that simple adding ``ChromeDriverManager.setup();`` WebDriverManager does magic for you:

-	1. It checks the latest version of Chrome Driver
+1. It checks the latest version of the WebDriver binary file
-	2. If Chrome driver is not present in your operative system then the binary is downloaded.
+2. It download the binary WebDriver if it is not present in your system
-	3. The needed Java variable by Selenium WebDriver (in this case ``"webdriver.chrome.driver``) is set.
+3. It exports the required Java variable by Selenium WebDriver

-So far, version 1.0.0 of WebDriverManager supports **Chrome**, **Opera**, and **Internet Explorer**:
+So far, version 1.0.0 of WebDriverManager supports **Chrome**, **Opera**, and **Internet Explorer**, as follows:

 	ChromeDriverManager.setup();
 	InternetExplorerDriverManager.setup();